 Come Work at HJF!

-HJF is seeking for a Research Coordinator to support the Image Processing and Human Imaging Cores within the Center for Neuroscience and Regenerative Medicine (CNRM) in Bethesda, Maryland.
+HJF is seeking a Research Coordinator for the Center for Neuroscience and Regenerative Medicine (CNRM) located at the Walter Reed National Military Medical Center in Bethesda, MD.
 HJF provides scientific, technical and programmatic support services to CNRM.

 HJF is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or protected veteran status.